Find a Certified Flooring Inspector

 Training includes carpet and hard surface in one fast-paced seminar.
 Students learn the forensics of carpet, resilient, laminate, and hardwood flooring inspections.

-IFCI provides training, including hands-on inspections, examination of defective/damaged material, and practicing step-by-step inspection procedures for all flooring materials.
+IFCII provides training, including hands-on inspections, examination of defective/damaged material, and practicing step-by-step inspection procedures for all flooring materials.

 Students are taught what field tests need to be done and practice doing them.
 Students learn the art of report-writing and practice preparing their own well-documented inspection reports.

-IFCI’s action-packed course is one of a kind and the only course that truly prepares Flooring Inspectors for their new profession.
+IFCII’s action-packed course is one of a kind and the only course that truly prepares Flooring Inspectors for their new profession.

-Join the IFCI Team
+Join the IFCII Team

-IFCI’s fast-paced Carpet & Hard surface training is perfect for experienced inspectors looking to expand their inspection and report writing knowledge and skills.
+IFCII’s fast-paced Carpet & Hard surface training is perfect for experienced inspectors looking to expand their inspection and report writing knowledge and skills.